aahsnr-configs/nix-dots/modules/home/emacs/Tasks.md

 - [ ] install dictionaries programs for jinx
 - [ ] I want consult-buffer to not show buffers and only files like the screenshot
 - [ ] doom-modeline does not look like the screenshot; modify doom-modeline to my liking
+- [x] delete recent files list if the emacs daemon is killed
+- [ ] use bufler instead of ibuffer
+- [ ] add smooth scrollig settings from doom emacs
+- [ ] remove all after-init hook to their default method